The Coorong

 Residential development activity is lower than average in The Coorong according to AreaSearch's national comparison of local real estate markets

 The Coorong has averaged approximately 29 new dwelling approvals annually over the past five financial years, totalling 147 homes.
-As of FY-26 so far, 15 approvals have been recorded.
-On average, about 0.4 people per year have moved to the area for each dwelling built during this period (FY-21 to FY-25), indicating that new supply has kept pace with or exceeded demand, providing ample buyer choice and creating capacity for population growth beyond current forecasts.
-The average expected construction cost value of new dwellings is $237,000.
+As of FY-26, 16 approvals have been recorded.
+On average, 0.4 people per year have moved to the area for each dwelling built between FY-21 and FY-25.
+This indicates that new supply is keeping pace with or exceeding demand, providing ample buyer choice and creating capacity for population growth beyond current forecasts.

-This financial year has seen $7.8 million in commercial approvals, reflecting the area's primarily residential nature.
-Compared to the Rest of SA, The Coorong maintains similar development levels per person, preserving market equilibrium consistent with surrounding areas.
-All new construction has been detached houses, maintaining the area's traditional low density character and appealing to those seeking family homes with space.
+The average expected construction cost value of new dwellings in the area is $237,000.
+In terms of commercial development, there have been $7.8 million in approvals this financial year, reflecting the area's primarily residential nature.
+Compared to the Rest of SA, The Coorong has similar development levels per person, preserving market equilibrium consistent with surrounding areas.

 Frequently Asked Questions - Development